graphcore/whisper-ai/README.md

 | Multi-lingual ASR Transcription on IPUs using Whisper - Fine-tuning | Hugging Face | Fine-tuning | [![Gradient](https://assets.paperspace.io/img/gradient-badge.svg)](https://ipu.dev/1cP6n2)

-In this Paperspace Gradient notebook, we demonstrate using Whisper Tiny for speech recognition and transcription on the IPU.
+In the **Speech Transcription on IPUs using Whisper Tiny | Hugging Face** notebook, we demonstrate using Whisper Tiny for speech recognition and transcription on the IPU.
 We use Optimum Graphcore - a new open-source library and toolkit that enables developers to access IPU-optimized models certified by Hugging Face.
 Only a few lines of code are needed to get this state-of-the-art automated speech recognition model running on IPUs.

+In the **Multi-lingual ASR Transcription on IPUs using Whisper - Fine-tuning** notebook, we demonstrate fine-tuning for multi-lingual speech transcription on the IPU using the Whisper implementation in the 🤗 Transformers library alongside Optimum Graphcore.

 ## Whisper Resources